Royalty in India

-Book Categories: History, Ancient & Medieval, Kashmir, Ladakh, Manipur, Asoka, Razia, Mughals, Taj Mahal, Shah Jahan, 19th, 20th and 21st Centuries, Sikh Empire, Palaces, Sikkim, Palace Life, Hinduism & Epics, Jainism
+Book Categories: History, Royalty, Ancient & Medieval, Deccan Sultanates, Kashmir, Ladakh, Other Kingdoms, Asoka, Razia, Mughals, Taj Mahal, Shah Jahan, 19th, 20th and 21st Centuries, Lakshmibai, Sikh Empire, Palaces, Sikkim, Royal Life, Hinduism & Epics, Jainism

 India: A History by John Keay.
 Traces the growth of states and kingdoms throughout antiquity and the medieval period, and continues to 1998.
 (Review © Amazon.com)

 India by Stanley A. Wolpert.
 A concise overview of Indian history and culture.

 India: A Short History by Andrew Robinson.
 India's story from the ancient Hindu dynasties to the present day.

 In the Realm of Gods and Kings: Arts of India edited by Andrew Topsfield.
 Illustrated volume on Indian art from 1000 BC to the 20th century.
 Includes short essays on topics including courtly life and royal portraits.

 The Indian Princes and Their States by Barbara N. Ramusack.
 Describes the pre-colonial origins of the Indian princes, and how they adapted to survive as political leaders and cultural icons.

 Royal Tombs of India by A.S.
 Bhalla.
 A look at Islamic royal tombs of India from the 13th century to the 18th century.

 The Maharaja and the Princely States of India by Sharada Dwivedi.
 Illustrated guide to India's royal families.

 Kingship in Indian History edited by Noboru Karashima.
 A collection of essays.